 Sometimes, if you’re lucky, a bear or two will wander down the slopes of Blackcomb and can be seen from the village.
 However, this tour allows you to drive out into the valley and higher up in the mountains to where the bears feed, for a closer glimpse at these wonderful creatures.

 I love zip-lining.
 I’ve done it in a lot of different countries.
 But Whistler is still the best.
 Ziptrek Ecotours will take you on a journey through the old-growth forest around Whistler to fly down zip lines ranging from 200 to 2000 feet in length and over 180 feet off the ground, where you’ll reach speeds of up to 100 miles per hour.

 The tours include either 5 or 10 ziplines, depending on which package you choose.
 There’s also a Treetrek tour that meanders through the forest atop the suspension bridges for those who are too afraid or too young to go ziplining.

 ⇒ We recommend this ziplining adventure in Whistler.
 We did this tour with our whole family and loved it!

 Imagine how exciting a white water rafting trip must be in Whistler with all those glacial runoffs and pristine mountain rivers.
 The best part is that no matter how experienced or inexperienced you may be, there’s a river experience to match.

-The rapids range from pretty mild to all out.
-There are a few different rivers you can go out on: the Green, Lower Cheakamus, Elaho and Squamish Rivers.
+The rapids range from pretty mild to all-out.
+There are a few different rivers you can go out on the Green, Lower Cheakamus, Elaho, and Squamish Rivers.

-The Elaho rafting trip takes you down 18 km of near continuous class 3-4 white water rapids.
+The Elaho rafting trip takes you down 18 km of nearly continuous class 3-4 white water rapids.
 It’s an adrenaline junkie’s dream.
 The Cheakamus is a class 2 river for a more relaxed float down the river, which is great for families.
 The Green River is located near town and is easy to access.

 ⇒ Why not plan ahead?
 Book your white water rafting adventure here.